NEOZEO64/hivecom/README.md

 April 11th of 2024!

-I am very happy that the system is finally in use, but I am still not allowing myself to take too early analyzing steps.
+I am very happy that the system is finally in use, but I am still not allowing myself to take too early analyzing results.

 ### ToDo
-1. Insert images into grafana dashboard to make it more beautiful
-2. configure automatical whatsapp notification on hive alarms
+- configure automatical whatsapp notification on hive alarms
-3. Documenting the whole f***ing project

 # First analysis of the data